 The monsoon season in India can take place from late June right up to September.
 These storms don’t spare Rajasthan from their wrath, and this is one of India’s driest and hottest states!
 Heavy storms blow in and pour down with such force that streets begin to resemble flooded rivers.

 Our storytelling patterns also carry the story of the seasons.
 In light of this reality, we work with Mother Nature–not against her.
 This means that we have to estimate the demand for some collections up to a year in advance.
-And this is why some collections are occasionally sold out before we can have them back in production.
+And this is why some of our block printed collections are occasionally sold out before we can have them back in production.

 If you want to see when your favorite Saffron Marigold collection goes on the printing tables, simply take a look at these charts below.
 We sorted the production schedule by North American seasons for convenience since so many of our customers are based in North America.